CodrJS/codr-core-config/README.md

 ### Producers

-- [x] `codr.state.core.config` - used for audit and notification purposes.
+- [x] `codr.event.core.config` - used for audit and notification purposes.

 ### Consumers